LightningPiggy/lightning-piggy/Emulation.md

 You need a recent version of esptool.py from ESP-IDF for its merge_bin functionality.

-If you're using the Arduino IDE with arduino-esp32 installed from the Library Manager, you should find it in ~/.arduino15/packages/esp32/tools/esptool_py/4.5.1/esptool.py
+If you're using the Arduino IDE with arduino-esp32 installed from the Library Manager, you should find it in ~/.arduino15/packages/esp32/tools/esptool_py/*/esptool.py

 Otherwise, you can install the ESP-IDF framework (explained below) and find it in the tools/ folder.

 ## 3. Compilation of your project

-You can compile the project with the Arduino IDE, resulting in these files:
+You can compile the project with the Arduino IDE 2.x, resulting in these files in Main/build if you choose "Sketch" -> "Export Compiled Binaries"
 - Main.ino.bootloader.bin
 - Main.ino.bin
 - Main.ino.partitions.bin
-- ~/.arduino15/packages/esp32/hardware/esp32/2.0.17/tools/partitions/boot_app0.bin
+- ~/.arduino15/packages/esp32/hardware/esp32/*/tools/partitions/boot_app0.bin

 Or you can compile the project using ESP-IDF, typically resulting in these files:
 - build/bootloader/bootloader.bin